Workflows

 |---|---|

-| Conversation Status | Whether the status is Open or Resolved |
+| Conversation Status | Open or Resolved |

-| Conversation Labels | Whether specific labels are present or absent |
+| Conversation Labels | whether specific labels are present or absent |

-| Conversation Channel | Which channel the conversation is on (WhatsApp, Instagram, Facebook, WebChat) |
+| Conversation Channel | which channel the conversation is on (WhatsApp, Facebook, Instagram) |

-| Conversation Starred | Whether the conversation is starred |
+| Conversation Starred | whether the conversation is starred |

-| Message Text | The content of the triggering message (equals, contains, starts with, ends with) |
+| Message Text | the triggering message — equals, contains, starts with, ends with |

 Delay nodes

-Set a duration and choose a time unit:
+Pick a duration and unit:

-- Minutes — For quick follow-ups
+- Minutes — quick follow-ups

-- Hours — For same-day automation
+- Hours — same-day automation

-- Days — For longer-term sequences
+- Days — longer sequences

-Quick presets are available: 5 min, 15 min, 30 min, 1 hour, 2 hours, 24 hours, 1 day, 3 days.
+Quick presets — 5 min, 15 min, 30 min, 1 hour, 2 hours, 24 hours, 1 day, 3 days.

-Fetch API nodes
+Simple API Request nodes

 - HTTP Method — GET, POST, PUT, PATCH, or DELETE

-- Request URL — The endpoint to call (must start with
+- Request URL — must start with

-http://orhttps://) - Headers — Add custom headers like Authorization or Content-Type
+http://orhttps:// - Headers — add custom headers like Authorization or Content-Type

 Use cases

-- Send conversation data to a webhook
+- Forward conversation data to a webhook

 - Log events to an external monitoring service